moleculerjs/perf-tester/README.md

 It's a simple tool to test your Moleculer based project tech stack including transporter, serializer, discoverer.

 ## Under the hood
-The test creates 2 ServiceBroker instances with a simple `echo` service which responses the received `params`.
+The test creates 2 ServiceBroker instances (producer and consumer) with a simple `echo` service which responses the received `params`.
+The producer calls the `echo` service and waits for the response one-by-one continuously.

+> You can start the consumer and producer brokers separately (`MODE` env var) in order to test transporter cluster, or generate more request with multiple consumers and/or producers.

 ## Usage